 My name is Frank Röhrig.
 I am originally from Germany but I haven’t lived there for 25 years.
 I worked in a variety of weird and wonderful jobs including civil engineering surveyor, care worker for the elderly, car transfer driver, office clerk and jack-of-all-trades in farming wholesaling, even as an intensive care hospital nurse.
-I also have a degree but I never worked in the field I studied.
+I have also spent 20 years working with strategic enterprise business software.
+I have a degree but I never worked in the field I studied.

 I always liked photos, art and pictures in general.
 I started with a Ricoh 10e in the late 80s and did my own b&w development to save costs.
 Back then there were only prints, slides and negatives.
 Funny how times change.
 Over the years photography became a much more complex exercise than pointing the camera and pressing the button.
 It became real-life stories with real people.
 It is a privilege to be allowed into people’s private lives and to share and record their experiences first-hand as they happen.
 This has been a great education for me.

 I have some projects going at the moment.
 I hope to complete a multimedia piece on a transgender person in India soon, corona allowing, and I am collecting material for something larger.
 Let’s see where that takes me.
 There are so many stories to tell out there.
 Finding the time is the tricky bit.

 Music: Hard to say but right now “ef”

 Physical: 183 cm, 80 kg